kevinb22/cobertura-serialized-file-reader/README.md

 does not do per test line coverage the implementation was never fully completed.
 The lineBasedSerReader can be run using the similiar commands to the serReader above

-- compile the lineBasedReader classes in lineReader directory
-	- javac -cp .:lib/\\\* src/lineReader\*.java
-- run the lineBasedReaderMain
+- run the LineBasedReaderMain
-	- java -cp .:lib/\\\* src.lineReader.LineBasesReaderMain triangle/target/cobertura/cobertura.ser
+	- ant -Darg0=triangle/target/cobertura/cobertura.ser run-lb-main

-lineBasedSerRerader Associated Code
+LineBasedSerReader Code
 -----------------------------------

 - Line: Simple object that holds information about a line in a program